juhasev/sample-ninja-help/edit-panelist-timeline.md

 ## Panelist Timeline

-Panelist timeline give you visual presentation of all the event that took place for this panelist.
+Panelist timeline gives you a visual presentation of all the events that took place for this panelist.
 Use the buttons at the top to filter out events.